Indochina Link Vietnam

 Financial Statement Filing

 Annual financial statements must be submitted within 90 days of fiscal year-end — typically March 31 for calendar-year enterprises.
 Statements must be in Vietnamese and in VND.
-The filing goes to multiple recipients: Tax Authority, DPI (Department of Planning and Investment), and GSO (General Statistics Office).
+The filing goes to multiple recipients: Tax Authority, Department of Finance (formerly DPI) (Department of Finance (formerly Department of Finance (formerly DPI))), and GSO (General Statistics Office).

 Statutory Audit